 • LICENSING & CONTRACT DISPUTES

-• Representing Gilead Sciences in litigation about the CDC’s breaches of several material transfer agreements and clinical trial agreements in the US Court of Federal Claims.
-After a seven-day bench trial, the Court of Federal Claims found that the government breached three MTAs by failing to promptly notify Gilead of patent applications that the CDC filed on experiments done using free pharmaceuticals that Gilead provided under the agreements.
+• Represented Gilead Sciences in litigation about the CDC’s breaches of three material transfer agreements and two clinical trial agreements in the US Court of Federal Claims.
+After a seven-day trial, the Court of Federal Claims found that the government breached all five agreements.

-• Defended research institution in licensing dispute related to gene therapy, including at trial before the New York Supreme Court Commercial Division.
+• Defended a major research institution in licensing dispute related to a gene therapy, including in a AAA arbitration, in proceedings before the Southern District of New York, and at trial before the New York Supreme Court Commercial Division.

 • Achieved a favorable outcome for a Brazilian biotechnology and clean energy company in litigation involving state and federal trade secret law, including the Defend Trade Secrets Act.
 The Northern District of Georgia granted our motion to compel arbitration and denied plaintiffs’ motion for a preliminary injunction.